Reasonable Accommodations and Services

 Please visit our common exam and academic accommodations page to give you a better idea of some accommodations that are typically granted to students registered with SSD.

 SSD provides general access to public computing sites and facilitates individual accommodations.
 Assistive technology is located on both the Evanston and Chicago campuses.
-For instance, there is an adaptive technology lab in the Evanston-campus library in room B176.
+There are accessible workstations available in SSD and the main Evanston library computer center.
 The software and equipment available to eligible students includes:

 - FM assistive hearing devices